Retirement planning checklist: how to prepare for retirement

 Luckily there is some genuine help out there that is free and impartial.
-Pension Wise is a government service that offers information about the different ways that you can take money from your pension savings.
+Pensionwise, a service from MoneyHelper, is a government service that offers information about the different ways that you can take money from your pension savings.
 If you’re over 50 and want to understand your options, visit their website(www.moneyhelper.org.uk opens in a new tab).

 7. Trace old pensions

 Changing jobs every few years is becoming the norm – so how do you keep track of all your pension pots?
 Hunt out any paperwork that you have from former employers and see how much you have.
 If you’re not sure, use the free Pensions Tracing Service(www.gov.uk opens in a new tab) by the Government.

 If you have a few pensions with different providers, consider transferring them all into your current provider.